 At the regular monthly meeting Monday, the board discussed how the process would go, including how they can and can't vote since the meeting will be open to the public.
-As of Monday, the board received application letters from Colleen Rittmann, who works at the feed lot, Gary Fredrickson, dentist, Abby Hissong, who works at Fredrickson Insurance Agency, Doug Brown, rural Decatur County and Jess Randel, a former district employee who lives in Oberlin.
+As of Monday, the board received application letters from Colleen Rittmann, who works at the feed lot, Gary Fredrickson, dentist, Abby Hissong, who works at Fredrickson Insurance Agency, Doug Brown, rural Decatur County employee who lives in Oberlin.